Avian Influenza (H5N1)

 Real-Time RT-Polymerase Chain Reaction

 Avian Influenza Testing for suspect cases of highly pathogenic avian influenza (H5N1) or influenza A (H7N9) is available from the MSPHL only if indicated after a case investigation has been initiated.
 Refer to the Department of Health and Senior Service's (DHSS) Pandemic Influenza website, for instructions and to report any suspect case of avian influenza to DHSS.
-Note: primary point of contact is Healthcare Associated Infections Coordinator DHSS (573-441-6235 or 800-392-0272).
+Note: primary point of contact is the Bureau of Communicable Disease Control and Prevention (573-751-6113 or 800-392-0272).

 Kits for the submission of avian influenza A (H5N1) and avian influenza A (H7N9) specimens are certified for the transportation of infectious substances.
 These kits will be provided only after consultation with the Healthcare Associated Infections Coordinator.